mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 1. Finally, we use the statements to be verified and the information from the documents in a prompt to determine their truthfulness and the most relevant statements for proving so.

 1. The final message is sent to the frontend, and the text box is reset.

+You can see from the flow of information through the application above that we're solving this problem using a Retrieval Augmented Generation ([RAG](https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/)) process with LLMs.

 ## Information Extraction: Two Implementations